sjmitche9/data_quality_assurance_process/tutorial.md

 3. **Load**: Store the transformed data into a data warehouse or another target system.

-# QA Guidelines
+## QA Guidelines

-When Jane was creating her Database, she did check several things:
+When Jane was creating her Database, she checked several things:

 1. **Data Accuracy**: Ensures that data transformations produce correct results.
 2. **Consistency**: Maintains uniformity across datasets and results.
 3. **Validation**: Jane made sure she gave predefined constraints such as allowable values or acceptable formats and data types.
-4. **Completeness**: Jane tried to populate all fields and not leave blank spaces with no reason.
+4. **Completeness**: Jane tried to populate all fields and not leave blank spaces for no reason.
 5. **Error Detection**: Identifies issues early in the data pipeline to prevent downstream problems.
 6. **Compliance**: Ensures that data meets regulatory and business standards.
 7. **Performance Standards**: She made sure the database she created can be run from her computer and it is not too slow.